Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 > Note: <br>
 > \- If you see a warning for "CryptographyDeprecationWarning", "WARNING: SSH key files", and/or "WARNING: docker_bridge_cidr" these are not a concern, and can be disregarded.

-> Note: If you've been disconnected from Cloud Shell, the env vars vars may have been removed.
+> Note: If you've been disconnected from Cloud Shell, the env vars may have been removed.
 If you experience this issue follow [reestablish_env.md](https://github.com/Azure/karpenter-provider-azure/tree/main/docs/workshops/reestablish_env.md), along with restoring AKS_JSON, and KMSI_JSON using the command below.
-AKS_JSON, and KMSI_JSON are only required for the next two bash scripts.
+AKS_JSON, and KMSI_JSON are only required for the next two bash scripts, and not required for any future env recovery.
 > ```bash
 > AKS_JSON=$(az aks get --name "${CLUSTER_NAME}" --resource-group "${RG}")
 > KMSI_JSON=$(az identity get --name karpentermsi --resource-group "${RG}")